melissakendall/melissakendall.github.io/_posts/2019-04-04-Writing-Again.markdown

 Camp NaNoWriMo has begun, as of April 1st!

-I am officially 5000 words into my second novel, which
+I am officially 5000 words into my second novel.
 This one is suspense/thriller romance with a focus on technology.

-Preview (early draft, scene probably won't make final draft)
+**Preview** (An early draft, scene probably won't make final draft)

 "What are you doing here, anyway?
 It's late."
 Peter said.